Evil Con Carne: Censorship

 During its Grim & Evil run, "The Smell of Vengeance" was subject to censorship in the wake of the September 11 attacks.
 The episode's plot involves Hector and his army using a weapon that produces foul-smelling odors on New York City, sending its citizens into a frenzy.
 "There are the twin towers, and you see tiny, little people hopping off the roof of the towers into the water", said Linda Simensky, then senior vice president of animation for Cartoon Network.
 "I mean, two weeks ago, you wouldn't have thought about it.
 What were the chances of anyone jumping out of the World Trade Center?"
 In response, Atoms reworked the episode, so it took place in rural Kansas instead; despite these changes, the episode was temporarily suspended from broadcast rotation.

 Episodes

 Note: Most of the episodes did not air in production code order.

+Episodes are listed in accordance with their order on the Amazon Prime streaming service.